Large Language Models for Unit Test Generation: Achievements, Challenges, and Opportunities: Research Methodology

-The foundation of this framework is the \textbf{prompt-driven generation}.
-This layer represents the central engine where the LLM operates, focusing on how the model is prompted to perform the task~\cite{schafer2023empirical, yuan2024evaluating, ouedraogo2024llms}.
-The primary challenge here is designing effective prompts that can elicit valid code from a probabilistic model without hallucination.

-Surrounding this core are techniques designed to specialize the model and refine its inputs and outputs. \textbf{Model preparation} operates prior to deployment, involving techniques such as pre-training~\cite{rao2023cat, alagarsamy2024a3test} or fine-tuning~\cite{shang2025large, plein2024automatic, shin2024domain} to specialize the LLM for code synthesis tasks.
-Moving to the inference stage, \textbf{contextual enrichment} addresses the ``semantic gap'' by employing static and dynamic analysis to construct a context-rich prompt, thereby preventing compilation errors~\cite{ryan2024code, yang2024enhancing}.
+The first phase consists of generation methodologies that function as the creative engine.
+This layer focuses on how the LLM is configured and prompted to perform the translation from source code to test logic~\cite{schafer2023empirical, yuan2024evaluating, ouedraogo2024llms}.
+It encompasses three critical sub-tasks comprising context analysis to understand the code under test, prefix generation to construct test scenarios, and oracle generation to infer assertions.
+Supporting this engine are model utilization approaches involving techniques such as pre-training~\cite{rao2023cat, alagarsamy2024a3test} or fine-tuning~\cite{shang2025large, plein2024automatic, shin2024domain} to specialize the LLM alongside prompt engineering which remains the dominant paradigm.
+Furthermore, contextual enrichment addresses the semantic gap by employing static and dynamic analysis to construct a context-rich prompt thereby preventing compilation errors during generation~\cite{ryan2024code, yang2024enhancing}.

-Once the raw test code is produced, \textbf{quality assurance loop} mechanisms are triggered.
-Given that raw LLM output often suffers from low executability, this layer implements closed-loop pipelines that validate the code and feed error messages back to the model for iterative refinement~\cite{yuan2024evaluating, ni2024casmodatest, gu2024improving}.
-Finally, \textbf{synergy} represents the system-level integration where LLMs are coupled with traditional techniques like SBST~\cite{lemieux2023codamosa, tang2024chatgpt}.
-This layer aims to combine the semantic understanding of LLMs with the systematic exploration capabilities of traditional tools.
+Once the raw test code is produced, the process transitions to the quality assurance phase.
+Given that raw LLM output often suffers from low executability and hallucination, this layer implements post-processing pipelines that validate the code and feed error messages back to the model for iterative refinement~\cite{yuan2024evaluating, ni2024casmodatest, gu2024improving}.
+Beyond simple repair, this phase also includes system-level synergy where LLMs are coupled with traditional techniques like search-based software testing~\cite{lemieux2023codamosa, tang2024chatgpt}.
+This layer aims to combine the semantic understanding of LLMs with the systematic exploration capabilities of traditional tools to maximize coverage and fault detection.

-Based on the unified taxonomy established above, we structure our analysis around three Research Questions (RQs).
+Based on the unified taxonomy established above, we structure our analysis around three research questions or RQs.
 Fig.~\ref{fig:structure} illustrates the mapping between our taxonomy and these RQs.